pkepley/pkepley.github.io/_posts/2020-10-16-McFarPoints.md

 [McDonalds_Locations.csv]({{ asset_path }}/McDonalds_Locations.csv) | [McDonalds_McFarthest.csv]({{ asset_path }}/McDonalds_McFarthest.csv)
 [Wendys_Locations.csv]({{ asset_path }}/Wendys_Locations.csv) | [Wendys_McFarthest.csv]({{ asset_path }}/Wendys_McFarthest.csv)

-Data represent locations found in Open Street Map data as of Sep, 21 2020.
+Data represent locations found in OpenStreetMap data as of Oct, 21 2020.

+## Edits
+**2020-10-21**: An earlier version of this post was unable to match the "true" McFarthest Spot, due evidently to incomplete data.
+Previously, I sourced data from a local installation of Overpass, however, I recomputed everything today using data sourced from the overpass-api.de.
+To my great surprise, my computation is now much more in-line with the location of the the "true" McFarthest spot &#128578;